MAKE CLAY BOWLS AT HOME

 Up to 15

-Required materials at home include a working board or a piece of cotton cloth, a slab roller (or anything which could be used as a slab roller), a cutter or knife, fork, a small container for extra clay, water, a sponge, a net, trim or any other small item of your choice for creating texture on clay, and a small round stick (a pencil or a tooth pick) to create little holes.
+Required materials at home include: a working board (a piece of flat wood or an old unwanted kitchen cutting board), a piece of cotton cloth or parchment paper, a cutter or knife, a fork, a small container for extra clay, water, a sponge, an empty bottle, a piece of net or lace, any other small item of your choice for creating texture on clay, acrylic or watercolor paint, a water-based sealer for finishing.

 “As a ceramicist, I truly enjoy forming clay and exploring the world of glazes.
 Spending energy, time, and emotions with each of the clay objects I make adds to my life quality.
 I hope to share this pleasant sensory experience with others through my workshops and find new homes for my works.
 Besides the aesthetic part, by making ceramics, I hope to contribute to making a better society where we remember our connection to mother earth.”
 She says.